COSC-499-W2023/year-long-project-team-20/README.md

-# Getting Started with the React App
+# Getting Started with the React App:
-# 1. Prequisites:
+## I. Prequisites:

-i.
-Install git:
+1. Install git:

     a.
-For Windows, Go to https://git-scm.com/download/win and Download and run the installer of your choice from the webpage
+For Windows, Go to https://git-scm.com/download/win and Download and run the installer of your choice from the webpage.

     b.
-For MacOS, you need to have homebrew installed: if you don't, you can run this command:
+For MacOS, you need to have homebrew installef,if you don't, you can run this command:

         /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

     assuming you now have homebrew installed you can run:

         brew install git

     c.
 For Linux,

         sudo apt install git

-ii.
-Set up git credentials on github.
+2. Set up git credentials on github:

     a.
-Configure github credentials by running this command:

-        git config --global user.name "Your Name"
+Configure github credentials by running this command: git config --global user.name "Your Name"

         git config --global user.email "your_email@example.com"
+   b.
+You should follow this guide to authenticate with your github account with git: https://docs.github.com/en/get-started/getting-started-with-git/set-up-git

-iii.
-Install node by going to this website https://nodejs.org/en/download and selecting the latest node version for you operating system
+3. Install node by going to this website https://nodejs.org/en/download and selecting the latest node version for you operating system

     a.
 For Linux:

         sudo apt install nodejs npm